Skip to main content

 • Independent and investigative journalism

-• Organisations delivering public interest news/public service journalism (such as community, legal and civic journalism and media, or news increasing transparency about the media)
+• Organisations delivering public interest news/public service journalism (such as community, legal and civic journalism and media, news increasing transparency about the media)

-• These funding schemes shall take the form of financial support to third parties.
-They will cover as many areas and news media organisations as possible.
-They shall focus on activities that contribute to sustaining, improving or transforming the work of the targeted parties.
-Activities can consist of:
+• They shall focus on activities that contribute to sustaining, improving or transforming the work of the targeted parties.
+Activities can among others consist of:

-• Development and engagement of audiences
+• The development and engagement of audiences and community-building

-• Training on the above topics, legal advice and sectorial events
+• Training on the above topics